 Students also participate in faculty projects as part of their training.
 At any given time, as many as two-thirds of our graduate students are participating in faculty-funded projects as part of their training, in research that ranges from the manipulation of spatial data, to carrying out interviews with community activists, to helping edit one of the academic journals hosted at Brown.
 While some of our students participate in faculty research that is administered through the department, other students are engaged with projects through the PSTC or that Watson Institute, for example.
 The overall strength of our program means that admission has become increasingly competitive.
 Last year we were able to admit less than 10% of applicants, and students who chose Brown often chose our program over other top programs where they had received offers.
 We are often asked about how we make admissions decisions.
 Since we look at each case individually, it is difficult to make meaningful generalizations or to speak about average test scores or GPAs.
 Nonetheless, it is true that many of our admitted applicants have GRE scores in the top deciles, and all have very strong letters of recommendation and personal statements that evidence a good sense of fit with our strengths.
 Although a formal background in sociology is not a requirement for admissions, many of our incoming students do enter our program with Masters’ degrees in sociology or other related fields, and certainly a solid background in the social sciences and clear sense of direction is essential for early success.
 Our program requirements have been recently redeveloped to best prepare students for the competitive realities of the academic job market.

-The goals of the doctoral course of study are to enable students to: (a) master the fundamentals of the discipline and develop a thorough command of advanced scholarship in multiple sociological subfields; (b) form a sophisticated intellectual agenda in at least two areas of specialization; (c) design and carry out a challenging program of original research; (d) successfully pursue external research funding; and (e) provide thoughtful, creative and compelling instruction in the discipline.
+The goals of the doctoral course of study are to enable students to: (a) master the fundamentals of the discipline and develop a thorough command of advanced scholarship in at least two sociological subfields; (b) form a sophisticated intellectual agenda in at least two areas of specialization; (c) design and carry out a challenging program of original research; (d) successfully pursue external research funding; and (e) provide thoughtful, creative, and compelling instruction in the discipline.

-- Master’s paper, to be completed by the beginning of the fourth semester of graduate study (unless student enters with an approved Master’s degree)
+- The master’s paper is to be completed by early in the fourth semester of graduate study (unless student enters with an approved master’s degree)

-- Dissertation Proposal, successfully defended before the department (in a Brown Bag presentation) and approved by the committee.
+- Dissertation proposal successfully defended before the department and approved by the committee.

-- A writing course (either SOC 2460 or a similar course approved by the graduate committee).
+- One writing course (either SOC 2460: Sociology Paper Writing Seminar or a similar course approved by the graduate committee)